 With a GX85 you can however do in-camera time-lapse, which is great when you want to document the city, or a sunset at the beach, without much hustle and bustle (PC, photos, software etc)

 I love the way you can charge the GX85, you just need a USB cable, no need to have an external charger or converter.
 It’s all built it into your camera.

 What is the benefit of it when you travel?

 When I rent a vehicle I always take with me a USB charger to connect to the car (I use the Maxboost one with 2 ports and it’s great).
 I use it to charge my mobile, especially when I need to use a lot the maps.
 The second port can be used to charge the GX85, as easy as that.

 This does not mean that you need the battery in your camera to charge it.
 You can still use an external charger to for the spare battery in your bedroom (check for example this great value $20 deal from Amazon).
 This external battery charger is not included with the Panasonic package.

-To be honest with you, I believe that the new Panasoni Lumix GX85 is one of the most best value camera ever produced by Panasonic and one of the best mirrorless with interchangeable lenses in the market at such a great price (check out the best price in US and in Australia).
+To be honest with you, I believe that the new Panasonic Lumix GX85 is one of the best value camera ever produced by Panasonic and one of the best mirrorless with interchangeable lenses in the market at such a great price (check out the best price in US and in Australia).

 The EVF and the lack of microphone and headphone ports may be an issue to someone.
 However if these are not a deal breaker then the GX85 is really a unique buy.